lgatto/lgatto.github.io/_pages/about.md

 ## Short bio

-Since September 2018, I am an Associate Professor of Bioinformatics at the [UCLouvain](https://uclouvain.be/en/index.html), in Belgium.
-I am located in the [de Duve Institute](http://www.deduveinstitute.be/), on the medical campus in Brussels, where I run a research group in bioinformatics and computational biology and teach at the faculty of pharmacy and biomedical sciences (FASB).
+Since September 2018, I am an Associate Professor of Bioinformatics at the [UCLouvain](https://uclouvain.be/en/index.html), in Belgium, and director of the Computational Biology and Bioinformatics (CBIO) group.
+I am located in the [de Duve Institute](http://www.deduveinstitute.be/), on the medical campus in Brussels, where I run a research group and teach at the faculty of pharmacy and biomedical sciences (FASB).

 I am an avid open research advocate and make every possible effort to